Interested in learning how to sell life insurance successfully?

 All new businesses need tender loving care, attention, and hard work to possibly succeed.

-And selling life insurance is no different than running a business.
+And life insurance sales is no different than running a business.

 As the old saying goes…